michelleblom/pymarginstv/README.md

 Margin computation for STV

-Currently, the active branch is the 'us' branch.
+Currently, the active branch is the main branch.